Title I at O'Connor Elementary

 AZ LEARNS Letter Grade:

-**2014-15 School Year: Awards and Letter Grades not given due to change of assessment to AzMERIT
+**2014-15 & 2015-16 School Years: Awards and Letter Grades not given due to change of assessment from AIMS to AzMERIT.

 Mesa Public Schools has a history of excellence.
 Click here to see our expectations for students as well as other publications for our parents and community in both English and Spanish.